-Our success depends, in part, on our ability to retain our key employees, including executive officers, senior management team and development, operations, finance, sales and marketing personnel whose continued service is not guaranteed.
-In particular, our executive officers are important to our success for many reasons, including that each has a national or regional reputation in our industry and the investment community that attracts investors and business and investment opportunities and our relationships with existing and prospective customers and industry personnel could suffer.
+Our success depends, in part, on our ability to retain our key employees, including executive officers, senior management team and development, operations, finance, sales and marketing personnel, whose continued service is not guaranteed.
+In particular, our executive officers are important to our success for many reasons, including that each has a national or regional reputation in our industry and the investment community that attracts investors and business and investment opportunities.
+If we lost their services, our business and investment opportunities and our relationships with existing and prospective customers and industry personnel could suffer.
 Many of our other senior employees also have strong industry reputations.
 The loss of any of these key personnel would result in the loss of these and other benefits and could materially and adversely affect our results of operations.